harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/anchore-enterprise-scanner-reference.md

 ## Anchore Enterprise orchestration example

-This example uses a Security step in Orchestration mode to scan a repository.
+This example uses an Anchore step in Orchestration mode to scan a repository.
 The pipeline has one SecurityTests stage with two steps:

 1. A Background step that runs Docker-in-Docker.
 This is [required](#docker-in-docker-requirements) to scan container images.
 2. An Anchore step that does the following: